 Promote siting of re-manufacturing businesses in Chelan County: One significant effect that the participating jurisdictions can have on the recyclable market is to encourage the siting of an industry that would use secondary materials available within its market area.
 Participating jurisdictions could encourage industry siting in the County by aiding in the development of an infrastructure as well as by providing tax incentives.
-Elected officials could also promote the siting of re-manufacturing businesses in or adjacent to Chelan County.
-Coordination between the County and the remanufacturing businesses could be arranged.
+Clean Washington could also promote the siting of re-manufacturing businesses in or adjacent to Chelan County.
 While encouraging the siting of new facilities, the County and cities should maintain support for existing local industries that use recyclables.